Character roles and powers

 - How are powers used?

 Tip: Planning on playing with Story Mode?
-Learn more about the Warriors’ lore here.
+Learn more about the Guardians’ lore here.

 Healers have a balanced amount of HP and AP (default values of 50 HP and 35 AP) compared to the other characters.
 They’re responsible for healing teammates when their HP runs low with powers like Heal.
 They can even heal themselves when needed!

-They can also Revive their teammates to prevent their team from the penalties of falling in battle (when all HP is lost), thus saving the whole team from taking damage.
+They can also use Restoration to their teammates to prevent their team from the penalties of falling (when all HP is lost), thus saving the whole team from taking damage.

 Tip: Planning on playing with Story Mode?
 Learn more about the Healers’ lore here.